C71PPY/C71PPY.github.io/README.md

 ## Testimonials

-> "Your work on [Project Name] was truly outstanding.
-You brought creativity and dedication to the team." - Client Name
+> "Your work on Weather was truly outstanding.
+You brought creativity and dedication to the team."

-> "I was amazed by how quickly you turned around [Project Name].
-Your attention to detail is unmatched." - Colleague Name
+> "I was amazed by how quickly you turned around Discord Bot.
+Your attention to detail is unmatched."